 In fact, I don't support the use of the word crazy.
 I believe that emotions are information, and any experience you've had that made you think you were crazy was actually an experience of true humanity.
 You may have been situated in an inhumane environment (like a rough childhood), or faced with a superhuman challenge (like the incredible work of caring for people).
 You are not too much, you are exactly enough, and the problem is the problem-- not you.

-So I'm in the business of destigmatizing human experiences, examining the many internal and external forces acting on people, and looking for opportunities to invite you to have compassion for yourself.
-If you want a therapeutic relationship where you are accepted as you are, no matter where you fall on the spectra of labels we apply to our existence, that's what you'll get with me.
+So I'm in the business of destigmatizing human experiences, examining the many internal and external forces acting on people, and inviting you to have compassion for yourself.
+If you want a therapeutic relationship where you are accepted as you are, no matter where you fall on the spectra of labels applied to our existence, that's what you'll get with me.